rafthedeveloper/Sofahopping/README.md

 [phase-five]: ./docs/phases/phase5.md

+### TO DO
-#geocoder api for location based searching
+* geocoder api for location based searching
-#rails enums for DB
+* rails enums for DB
+* update trip.find_all_travelers to use user objects and send that up through json tack on extra trip details onto the user object.